oyinadedoyin/Data-Cleaning-and-Analysis-in-BigQuery_Tableau_Looker/README.md

 ### Analyze
 ---
 A dedicated dataset named "Bellabeats" was created in BigQuery, with tables created and data uploaded in CSV format.
-Users were categorized based on their app engagement frequency, and visualizations were generated using Tableau, Looker, and PowerPoint to extract meaningful insights from the data.
+Users were categorized based on their app engagement frequency, and visualizations were generated using Tableau and Looker to extract meaningful insights from the data.

 ### Data Cleaning and Analysis in  Google Big Query